dirkwhoffmann/vAmigaTS/Agnus/VPOS/README.md

 Visualize the value of the position registers

-#### vpos2
+#### vhpos1

-During vBlank, VPOSR is read.
-The contents is visualized in form of color bars.
+Reads VPOSR in the VBLANK interrupt handler and visualizes the result in form of color bars.

+#### vhpos2

+Reads VHPOSR in the VBLANK interrupt handler and visualizes the result in form of color bars.

+#### vhpos3

+Reads the TOD counter of CIAB (CIAB counts lines)  in the VBLANK interrupt handler and visualizes the result in form of color bars.
+The TOD clock is reset after it is read.

+#### vhpos4

+Same as vhpos3 with an additional write to VPOSW in the interrupt handler.
+The write makes every frame a short frame by clearing the uppermost bit.

 #### vhposr1

 This test triggers four interrupts per frame.
 The first interrupt syncs the CPU to get reproducable results.
 The other three handlers read VHPOSR and visualize the lower 4 bits in form of different colors.

-Dirk Hoffmann, 2019
+Dirk Hoffmann, 2019 - 2020